 Ocala Bicycle Accident Lawyer

 Drivers do not always recognize or understand the rights of bicyclists on Ocala roads, and drivers often make mistakes that cause cyclists injuries.
-If you suffered injuries you believe resulted from another party’s negligence, be sure to get help from a skilled Ocala bicycle accident lawyer from Steven A. Bagen & Associates, P.A.
+If you suffered injuries you believe resulted from another party’s negligence, be sure to get help from a skilled Ocala bicycle accident lawyer at Steven A. Bagen & Associates, P.A. to get the fair compensation you deserve.

-Our team believes in the rights of cyclists to navigate Ocala roads safely on their bikes, and we do our part to hold drivers accountable for dangerous conduct that causes harm.
-Our Ocala personal injury lawyers regularly obtains six and seven-figure settlements and verdicts for victims of traffic crashes, and we can assess the compensation you deserve for your injuries.
+Our legal team believes in the rights of cyclists to navigate Ocala roads safely on their bikes, and we do our part to hold drivers accountable for dangerous conduct and reckless behaviors that causes harm.
+Our Ocala personal injury lawyers regularly obtain six and seven-figure settlements and verdicts for victims of traffic crashes, and we can fight for maximum compensation for you.

-Anyone dealing with a bicycle crash should get the medical attention they need, then contact our firm to learn about their legal rights.
+Anyone dealing with a bicycle crash should get the medical attention they need, then contact our firm to learn about their legal rights during a free consultation with an experienced Ocala bicycle accident attorney.

 Bicycle Accidents in Florida

-Whether you ride for exercise, fun, or transportation or want a flat, hilly, quick, or long ride, Ocala contains bike lanes, paths, and trails to suit your needs.
-But reports show that Florida is the deadliest state for bicyclists.
-The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) reported 6,400 bicycle crashes last year, resulting in 186 fatalities.
+Whether you ride for exercise, fun, or transportation, Ocala contains bike lanes, paths, and trails to suit your needs.
+But reports show that Florida is a dangerous state for bicyclists.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) reported 7,222 bicycle accidents in a recent year, resulting in 213 fatalities.
 Most of these accidents were preventable due to driver negligence.

 Bicycles are vehicles under the law and generally have the same rights and responsibilities as motor vehicle drivers.
 Drivers might become impatient with slower cyclists but cannot negligently pass or otherwise move around a cyclist.